 Somewhere that children could work without distraction;

-A room to be able to meet with parents
+A room to be able to meet with parents and carers.

 Our Governors, School Leaders and Staff understand that sometimes life can be really tough for children and things like falling out with friends, keeping up with excellent behaviour, getting to school on time or coping with difficult circumstances out of school can get in the way of their learning.

 The Pastoral Care Team work in partnership with teachers, Learning Support Assistants and parents/carers to provide additional support to all children whose learning can be affected by their emotional, social or behavioural difficulties.The staff are committed to the welfare of all pupils who receive a very high level of pastoral care.
-They are encouraged to manage their own behaviour and to take responsibility for their own social skills to help prepare them for moving to secondary school.
+They are encouraged to manage their own behaviour and to take responsibility for their own social skills to help prepare them for new situations such as moving to secondary school.

 We have a great deal of experience within the team supporting individual pupils with a varying degree of moderate learning difficulties, physical, social, emotional and behavioural difficulties and Autistic Spectrum Disorder (ASD).